Simulating photon counting from dynamic quantum emitters by exploiting zero-photon measurements: Results: Multi-mode scenario

-To elaborate, consider a system of $M$ independent sources each evolving with dynamics governed by a Lindbladian $\mathcal{L}_i$ (see Fig. \ref{figmapping}a).
-Each source satisfies an input-output relation $\hat{a}_i=\sqrt{\gamma_i}\hat{c}_i+\hat{a}_{i,\mathrm{in}}$ arising from a linear dipole interaction in the Markovian limit \cite{gardiner1985input}, where $\hat{a}_i$ is the mode collecting emission, and $\hat{c}_i$ is the system operator coupled to the electromagnetic continuum with rate $\gamma_i$.
-The operator $\hat{a}_{i,\mathrm{in}}$ describes the quantum fluctuations of the electromagnetic vacuum input to the $i$th source, which are inconsequential when simulating photon-counting measurements for independently driven sources \cite{carmichael2009open}.
-Also suppose there is a linear-optical unitary transformation $\hat{U}$ on the collection modes producing output modes $\hat{d}_j = \sum_{i}{U}_{\!ji}\hat{a}_i$ that are each monitored by a detector.
+To elaborate on a specific scenario, consider a system of $M$ independent classically-driven quantum sources (see Fig. \ref{figmapping}a).
+Each source is governed by a Lindbladian $\mathcal{L}_i$ and satisfies a Heisenberg input-output relation $\hat{a}_i=\sqrt{\gamma_i}\hat{c}_i+\hat{a}_{i,\mathrm{in}}$ arising from a linear dipole interaction in the Markovian limit \cite{gardiner1985input}, where $\hat{a}_i$ is the mode collecting emission, and $\hat{c}_i$ is the system operator coupled to the electromagnetic continuum with rate $\gamma_i$.
+The operator $\hat{a}_{i,\mathrm{in}}$ describes the quantum fluctuations of the electromagnetic vacuum input to the $i$th source, which is inconsequential when simulating photon-counting measurements \cite{carmichael2009open}.
+Also, as is typical of boson-sampling type experiments, suppose there is a linear-optical unitary transformation $\hat{U}$ on the collection modes producing output modes $\hat{d}_j = \sum_{i}{U}_{\!ji}\hat{a}_i$ that are each monitored by a detector.